-Doc Stewart Vineyard was farmed continuously by George “Doc” Stewart and family from 1972 until we Gilberts bought it in 2002.
+Doc Stewart Vineyard is the one that started it all for our family.
+The Vineyard was farmed continuously by George “Doc” Stewart and family from 1972 until we Gilberts bought it in 2002.
 Located in the farming town of Mattawa, its parcels of Cabernet Sauvignon and Chardonnay date to the early 1980s.
 Other vines were replanted in the early ’90s.
 Today, the vineyard includes Cabernet Sauvignon, Chardonnay, Syrah, Malbec, Merlot, and Petit Verdot.

 A surgeon turned farmer, Doc Stewart was among the first to see the agricultural potential of the Wahluke Slope, then a wasteland of tumbleweeds and dust.
 Doc saw deposits of sand and silt, gravel deposited from the Missoula Floods, and higher-than-average days of sunlight, which promised a vineyard producing deep fruit and intriguing mineral flavors.
 Happily, botanist Walter J. Clore—posthumously recognized as none other than the “Father of Washington Wine”—assured Doc he was on the right track.

-In 1972, while it was flush with reclaimed water from the Columbia Basin Project, Doc planted a couple dozen acres of vines in the middle of what became the Wahluke Slope—today one of the most important viticultural areas in the state.
+In 1972, while it was flush with reclaimed water from the Columbia Basin Project, Doc planted a couple dozen acres of vines in the middle of what became the Wahluke Slope—today one of the most important viticultural areas in Washington.

 Planted by Curtiss and Cragg Gilbert in 2007, 24K presides just a few miles from the Doc.
 An alfalfa farm in its past life, this vineyard got its name from its location in Mattawa at the corner of 24th and K streets (though we do hope to find gold there one of these days…).